NixOS: Into the deep end

 # nixos-install

-to start fetching packages, then symlinking everything into
+This causes Nix to start fetching packages, then symlinking everything into

 place.
 The install command is idempotent, so running it several times is